houda-ohm/ej2-aspnetmvc-docs/src/grid/grid/edit.md

 > Normal edit mode is default mode of editing.

+### Automatically update the column based on another column edited value

+You can update the column value based on another column edited value by using the Cell Edit Template feature.

+In the below demo, we have update the `TotalCost` column value based on the `UnitPrice` and `UnitInStock` column value while editing.

+{% aspTab template="grid/edit/autoupdate", sourceFiles="autoupdate.cs" %}

+{% endaspTab %}

 ### Dialog

 In dialog edit mode, when you start editing the currently selected row data will be shown on a dialog.